-If you need to move into a residential or nursing care home (which is not run by the States) you may be able to receive long-term care benefit, a weekly benefit which helps towards the cost of living in a private care home.
+If you need to move into a residential or nursing care home (which is not run by the States) you may be able to receive long-term care benefit.
+Long-term care benefit is paid weekly and helps towards the cost of living in a private care home.

 There are 3 rates of long-term care benefit:

 - Residential for people whose care needs are relatively low